Atrophius/twihl/_drafts/weekly-roundup-2.md

 * ???

-## Fan Art of the Week
+## HoloArt Corner Roundup Edition

 Here's a few of my favorite fan arts from the past week or so.
-Each image is a link to its respective source and credits are in the captions.
+I've embedded the original tweets for all of these below.
 Go show these artists some love.

 ## Closing Thoughts